Models instead of source code

 Model‑driven systems attack this fragility by preserving functional identity in a form that is independent of the underlying technology.
 Instead of expressing behavior only in source code, they capture it in declarative models and treat runtimes, frameworks, and infrastructure as interchangeable “technical shells”.
 Swapping that shell keeps the system alive without losing the context encoded in the model.

-3. Measure functional adaptation time versus technical effort over successive changes.
+Measure adaptation time vs. technical effort

 If we ignore this, systems will continue to “break” at each major technology change.
 Functional knowledge will remain scattered across code, difficult to discover, preserve, and evolve.
 Every modernization cycle will feel like starting from scratch instead of building on what the organization already learned.